XinghaoYang/UTSChatbot/README.md

   })
 </script>
 ```
-Now, the webchat widget should be appearred on your webpage, but the status is "Waiting for UTS server..."
+Now, the webchat widget should be appearred on your webpage, but the status is "Waiting for UTS server...".
+Notably, many parameters can be redefined by user.
+For example, the "interval" controls the waiting time for each query, and the "profileAvatar" is the picture in chat, etc.

 **Step 2:** Edit the ```credential.yml``` file as follows
 ```